charleennewland/blog/kaizen_workshop_2.md

 </p>
 <h5 align="center"> Current State Map</h1>

-This is typically where steps 5, 6, and 7 in our 12-step guide for value stream mapping come into play, but these will be dissected in future blog posts.
+After drawing the current state map, you will have to:

 - **Create a leaner process** that eliminates or reduces waste, improves flow, and better aligns production with customer demand, based on the analysis of the current state;
 - **Develop a future state map** that reflects these improvements, including changes to process steps, material and information flows, and other key metrics.

-The table below outlines the various activities in the customer call process, including their processing times, cycle times, value-added times, total times, process step efficiencies, and suggested improvements that came out of the root cause analysis, brainstorming session, and development of potential solutions (steps 5, 6, and 7).
+The table below outlines the various activities in the customer call process, including their processing times, cycle times, value-added times, total times, process step efficiencies, and suggested improvements/solutions that emerged from the root cause analysis and brainstorming (steps 5, 6, and 7).
 We will take a closer look at these steps in future posts.

 <p align="center">
   <img width="1200" height="500" src="https://github.com/charleennewland/blog/assets/138404574/c90b458c-5ebd-4af7-afda-db7f7a3e80a5/600/300">